git-ecosystem/git-credential-manager/docs/windows-broker.md

 authentication technologies like smart cards and Windows Hello.
 These convenience and security features make a good case for enabling WAM.

+## Using the current OS account by default

+Enabling WAM does not currently automatically use the current Windows account for authentication.
+In order to opt-in to this behavior you can set the [`GCM_MSAUTH_USEDEFAULTACCOUNT`][GCM_MSAUTH_USEDEFAULTACCOUNT] environment variable or set the [`credential.msauthUseDefaultAccount`][credential.msauthUseDefaultAccount] Git configuration value to `true`.

 ## Surprising behaviors

 The WAM and Windows identity systems are complex, addressing a very broad range